Adrian Wojnarowski: ESPN

 Wojnarowski left Yahoo!
-Sports for ESPN on July 1, 2017, just before the start of NBA free agency.
-He made his ESPN debut on the midnight edition of SportsCenter earlier that day.
+Sports for ESPN on July 1, 2017, just before the start of NBA free agency that year, making his ESPN debut on the midnight edition of SportsCenter.
+ESPN president John Skipper boasted that he hired Wojnarowski because "We wanted to be first [in breaking news], and we wanted to win."
+During his years at ESPN, Wojnarowski mentored upcoming reporter Malika Andrews.